 How do you use condensed Cream of Mushroom Soup?

 You can eat this soup plain as a meal, mix in casseroles, use it as a gravy style topping for meats and such, and so much more.

 Condensed cream soups are used in so many recipes you are sure to find tons of ways to use up this soup.

-Can you eat cream of mushrooms soup by itself?
+Can I eat Cream of Mushrooms Soup by itself?

 Of course you can!
 If it’s too thick, just thin it with a little broth.
 If you plan on eating it like this, I like to leave my mushrooms a little chunkier.
-I like to make mine creamier with a bit of sour cream!
+I like to make mine creamier with a bit of sour cream or heavy cream!

 This version has dairy in it and a much creamier texture which is perfect for adding to other recipes.
 Golden mushroom soup doesn’t have any dairy (which is great if you are dairy or gluten free) and uses a tomato based broth.